ASML Announces 2009 Second Quarter Results

 A replay of the Investor and Media Call will be available on www.asml.com

 ASML is the world's leading provider of lithography systems for the semiconductor industry, manufacturing complex machines that are critical to the production of integrated circuits or chips.
 Headquartered in Veldhoven, the Netherlands, ASML is traded on Euronext Amsterdam and NASDAQ under the symbol ASML.
-ASML has more than 6,800 employees, serving chip manufacturers in more than 60 locations in 16 countries.
+ASML has more than 6,500 employees (expressed in full time equivalents), serving chip manufacturers in more than 60 locations in 15 countries.

 IFRS Financial Reporting

 ASML's primary accounting standard for quarterly earnings releases and annual reports is US GAAP, the accounting principles generally accepted in the United States.
 Quarterly US GAAP statements of operations, statements of cash flows and balance sheets, and a reconciliation of net income/(loss) and equity from US GAAP to IFRS as adopted by the European Union (IFRS) are available on www.asml.com

 In addition to reporting financial figures in accordance with US GAAP, ASML also reports financial figures in accordance with IFRS for statutory purposes.
 The most significant differences between US GAAP and IFRS that affect ASML concern the capitalization of certain product development costs, the accounting of share-based payment plans and the accounting of income taxes.
 Quarterly an IFRS income statement, statement of cash flows, statement of financial position and a reconciliation of net income/(loss) and equity from US GAAP to IFRS are available on www.asml.com